 Both were given life sentences.
-He was sent Folsom Prison while she was sent San Quentin.
-She was received at the prison Nov.
-6, 1916.
+He was sent Folsom Prison while she was sent to San Quentin.

 Shuttle driver killed by passenger

-“The pardons reached back in time to embrace 73-year-old Trinity Dandia of Stockton, convicted of murder in San Joaquin County in 1917,” reported the Desert Sun, Dec.
+“The pardons reached back in time to embrace 73-year-old Trinity Dandia, convicted of murder in 1917,” reported the Desert Sun, Dec.
 26, 1963.

-Tobacco embezzler sentenced to San Quentin
+Tobacco embezzler sentenced to San Quentin Women’s Ward

 She was serving two one-to-10-year sentences out of Sacramento County for two counts of embezzlement.